TheWoodenMan/100-days-of-code/log.md

   <code>  output += hexChar}</code></br>
   <code>return `#${output}`}</code></br>

-4. I picked up an amazing little detail that has been causing bugs - if you empty a subArray for reuse - it resets all copies and instances of that array!!
+4. I picked up an amazing little detail that has been causing bugs - if you empty a subArray for reuse - it resets all copies and instances of that array!! (edit - because of references staying the same when you use const to define an array, use let to create a new memory reference that is independant of the source array)
 5. https://blog.greenroots.info/ways-to-empty-an-array-in-javascript-and-the-consequences Thanks to this blog link that explains it I managed to modify my code.
 The two ways I know to empty an array have different consequences, array.length = 0 mutates the original which references all instances of that array. array = []; only works if the array is defined using let and allows the array to be updated independantly from it's original reference, this solved the problem and gave me some valuable information.

 **Link(s) to work**